-If you are on a first name basis with an Elder should you use it out in public?
-Use caution as people may not know you are on a first name basis and may be offended with your use of first name.
+If you are on a first-name basis with an Elder should you use it out in public?
+Use caution as people may not know you are on a first-name basis and may be offended by your use of the first name.

 We hope this blog on Elder protocol is helpful for you.
 Did we miss anything?
-Be sure to leave a comment in the comments section below.
-While we are on the topic of Elders, here's another article "First Nations Elders vs Senior"
+While we are on the topic of Elders, here's another article "First Nations Elders vs Senior".